simonecorsi/mawesome/README.md

 The Personal API Access Token is mandatory to fetch stars from the API without incurring in Rate Limits.

 You'll have to generate a [personal api token](https://github.com/settings/tokens/new) and then add

+#### `compact-by-topic`

+If `compact-by-topic` is `'true'` it will generate another markdown file `TOPICS.md` whith all stars compacted by their github topics, be aware that this list will be bigger since data is duplicated.

 #### `template-path`